 She passed her driving test so that she could apply for a new job.

 The advertised position required frequent travel; to that end (for that purpose), she passed the driving test.

-As indicated above, transitional phrases are immensely useful for improving clarity and style of your writing.
-In addition to the examples given above.
+As indicated above, transitional phrases are immensely useful for improving the clarity and style of your writing.
 They are also commonly used to indicate a place, summarize information, illustrate or highlight important facts, for intensification, concession, etc.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)